 A major illness sidelined me until 2012, when I self-released my first album, “A Pink Motel By The Seashore.”
 I played locally behind the album.
 It received airplay on WXRT.

 In 2025 I self-released my second, double album, “No One Wants You (You’ve Slept With Too Many Men).”
 It is by turns joyful, dark, funny and defiant.
 I spent twelve years working on an album about what it is like to have been chronically sexually abused as a girl.
-I wrote about internalized shame, rage, and disassociation, and about feeling by turns objectified and haunted.
-Ultimately, however, I ended up writing a number of love songs too.
+I wrote about internalized shame, rage, disassociation, and about feeling by turns objectified and haunted.
+Ultimately, however, I ended up writing a number of earnest love songs too.
 I came to the conclusion that my love and sex life hadn’t turned out that differently from a lot of other women’s.
 There were jerks.
 But there were good ones, too, who helped me heal.
 Let’s just say that this album helped me come down off the cross.

 I’m proud that the album, “No One Wants You (You’ve Slept With Too Many Men)” reached #10 on the MMD Top Streams Chart (college and independent radio) on April 29, 2025, and that the music video for the title song has garnered almost 200,000 views on YouTube.